 • Enchanting graphics that will leave you spellbound

-• Over 100 magical levels – more added every 2 weeks!
+• Hundreds of magical bubble shooting levels – more added every 2 weeks!

 • Easily sync the game between devices when connected to the Internet